-or cosmetologist, one must attend a state-licensed barber or cosmetology school and be at least 16 years old.
-In some states one must earn a high school or equivalency diploma as well.
-Training programs in hairstyling and cosmetology last approximately nine months and may result in earning an associate degree.
+To become a cosmetologist you will need to attend a state-licensed barber or cosmetology school and be at least 16 years old.
+In some states a high school or equivalency diploma is required as well.
+Full-time training programs in hairstyling and cosmetology last approximately nine months and may result in earning an associate degree.
 The training doesn't stop there.
 Most people who work in this field continue to take advanced courses that help them stay abreast of the latest trends.

 All personal appearance workers, including hairstylists, hairdressers and cosmetologists, but not shampooers, must be licensed.
-Upon completion of a state-approved training program in cosmetology, one usually must take a state-administered licensing exam.
+Upon completion of a state-approved training program in cosmetology, one must take a state-administered licensing exam.
 There are generally separate exams for manicurists, pedicurists, and skin care specialists.
 Many states have reciprocity with one another, which means that if you are licensed in one state you can get a license to work in another without taking another exam.

 As hairstylists and cosmetologists become more experienced and gain a following, they can expect their earnings to increase.
 Some manage salons or decide to open their own.
 Others become sales representatives or image consultants.
 Some decide to teach in barber and cosmetology schools.

 There will be job opportunities available in cosmetology over the next decade.
 Overall employment of barbers, cosmetologists, and other personal appearance workers is projected to grow as fast as the average for all occupations through 2020, but the amount of growth will vary by specialty.
 There will be strong competition for jobs in upscale salons.
 (The U.S. Bureau of Labor Statistics).

 Cosmetologists earned a median annual salary of $22,700 and median hourly wages $10.91 in 2012.